microsoft/playwright/docs/src/locators.md

 ```

 :::tip When to use title locators
-You can use this locator when your element contains the title attribute.
+Use this locator when your element contains the title attribute.
 :::

 ### Locate by testid

-User-facing attributes like text or accessible name can change over time.
-In this case it is convenient to define explicit test ids and query them with [`method: Page.getByTestId`].
+Testing by test ids is the most resilient way of testing as even if your text or role of the attribute changes the test will still pass.
+QA's and developers should define explicit test ids and query them with [`method: Page.getByTestId`].
+However testing by test ids is not user facing.
+If the role or text value is important to you then consider using user facing locators such as [role](#locate-by-role) and [text locators](#locate-by-text).

 For example, consider the following DOM structure.